jafingerhut/dolly/README.md

 of the libraries that Eastwood uses as they become available.
 Thus Dolly was born.

-Stuart Sierra has implemented in the namespace `clojure.tools.namespace.move` of his [`tools.namespace`][tnamespace] library something very similar to this, except it is only intended to rename a namespace that is already part of a Clojure project.
-I have learned from and used this library in Dolly, and the only things Dolly really adds on top of it are the copying of files from outside your project to inside, followed by the rename, and iterating the process over many namespaces.
+Stuart Sierra created the [`tools.namespace`][tnamespace] library, including its `clojure.tools.namespace.move` namespace, which implements most of what Dolly does.
+It renames a namespace that is already part of a Clojure project.
+What Dolly adds to this is primarily a way to iterate this over many namespaces, and to first copy in the source code to a temporary 'staging' directory in your project before it is then renamed and moved to a more permanent directory.

 [tnamespace]: https://github.com/clojure/tools.namespace